Subcutaneous tissue: Subcutaneous fat

 Cross-sections of the torso of a person of normal weight (left) and an obese person (right), taken by CT scan.
 Note the 3.6 cm (1.4 inches) of subcutaneous fat on the obese person.

 Subcutaneous fat is the most widely distributed subcutaneous tissue layer.
 It is composed of adipocytes, which are grouped together in lobules separated by connective tissue.
 The number of adipocytes varies among different body areas, while their size varies according to the body's nutritional state.
 It acts as padding and as an energy reserve, as well as providing some minor thermoregulation via insulation.
 Subcutaneous fat is found just beneath the skin, as opposed to visceral fat, which is found in the peritoneal cavity, and can be measured using body fat calipers to give a rough estimate of total body adiposity.

 Clinical significance

 Injection

 Injection into the subcutaneous tissue is a route of administration used for drugs such as insulin: because it possesses few blood vessels, the tissue absorbs drugs slowly.
 Subcutaneous injection is believed to be the most effective manner to administer some drugs, such as human growth hormones.
+In addition, it is the common route for self-administration of biopharmaceuticals.
+Understanding the physiological, chemical and physical properties of subcutaneous tissue and the injection site can help optimize drug formulation, improve bioavailability and enhance drug delivery via the subcutaneous route.
 Just as the subcutaneous tissue can store fat, it can also provide good storage space for drugs that need to be released gradually because of limited blood flow.
+As the molecular size of the drug increases, drugs administered subcutaneously are more likely to be absorbed through the lymphatic system rather than directly through blood capillaries and the lymphatic uptake and transit is generally slower resulting prolonged systemic absorption.
 "Skin popping" is a slang term that includes this method of administration and is usually used in association with recreational drugs.